quinncatr/2024-Research-Assistant-Work/andy/README.md

 ## Jetson Nano Setup
 ### About Jetson Nano
 - The Nvidia Jetson Nano is a small Raspberry Pi type machine to experiment with machine learning, GPU utilization and more.
 The Nano is a few years old and as a result, is only compatible with older versions of most software needed.
-- The newest supported verion of Jetpack for the Nano is Jetpack 4.6.1.
+- The newest supported version of Jetpack for the Nano is Jetpack 4.6.1.
 All instructions in this document work for the Nvidia Jetson Nano running Jetpack 4.6.1.
 Any other machine or Jetpack version likley will have different steps than the ones laid out below.
 ### About Jetpack:
 - The Nvidia Jetpack SDK is a software package that includes a linux based operating system in addition to various tools that can take advantage of the Nvidia Jetson Nano's CPU, GPU, and accelerators.
 Because Jetpack includes an operating system, it can be downloaded and used to boot the Nano.
 Once booted, the Nano will have an operating system, various development packages and tools, and examples of how those tools can be used.
 - One caveat of the the Jetson Nano is that it does not support the newest versions of most software.
 For example, Jetpack 6 is not supported so Jetpack 4 is needed.
 In addition, the newest version of VScode that is supported is 1.83.